Table of Contents

 Epidemiology of Tuberculosis in Children

 Children are more likely to acquire Mycobacterium tuberculosis and develop the disease tuberculosis compared to adults.
-Approximately, 8.7 million new cases of tuberculosis are diagnosed annually, hence the burden of the disease in the health-care system is huge.
+Approximately, 8.7 million new cases of tuberculosis are diagnosed annually; hence, the burden of the disease in the healthcare system is huge.

 Tuberculosis was diagnosed in approximately 490,000 new cases among children in 2011.
 Additionally, tuberculosis is one of the top ten causes of death among children.
+The population living in crowded areas, malnourished, homeless individuals are at risk of developing the disease.

-Due to the recent increase in the incidence of human immunodeficiency virus among children, co-infection with tuberculosis and more disseminated disease are becoming more common.
+Due to the recent increase in the incidence of the human immunodeficiency virus among children, co-infection with tuberculosis and more disseminated disease are becoming more common.
 Additionally, while highly active antiretroviral therapy for human immunodeficiency virus reduces the risk of disseminated tuberculosis, the risk of acquiring tuberculosis among this group of children remains high.

 Another recent challenge to the management of tuberculosis in children is the emergence of multi-drug resistant tuberculosis (MDR-TB) strains.
 Approximately, 40,000 new cases of MDR-TB are diagnosed per year worldwide.